Homes for Sale in North Hollywood

 Search all North Hollywood homes and real estate listings.
 North Hollywood (NoHo) is a thriving, eclectic part of LA in the eastern section of San Fernando Valley.
 Three main freeways surround the district, giving residents easy access to nearby Hollywood, Studio City, and Burbank.
 You can also hop on a Metro train at the North Hollywood Station to efficiently get to Los Feliz or DTLA if you prefer not to drive.

-NoHo Arts District is a subsection of NoHo that buzzes with activity in part because it is highly walkable and chock full of restaurants, cafes, bars, and theaters.
-Established parts of North Hollywood still offer a more relaxed – but car-dependent – suburban lifestyle.
+NoHo Arts District is a subsection of the area that buzzes with activity in part because it is compact, accessible, and chock full of restaurants, cafes, bars, and theaters.
+Established parts of North Hollywood still offer a more relaxed - but car-dependent - suburban lifestyle.

 North Hollywood Real Estate

 NoHo is experiencing a new wave of growth with more housing units (condos and townhomes) coming online each month.
 The combination of new developments and neighborhood amenities makes North Hollywood an increasingly attractive and hip area in which to live.
 Housing prices here are in-line with L.A.
 County averages.